barrucadu/lookwhattheshoggothdraggedin.com/posts/roll-in-the-open.markdown

 doesn't that cheapen the victory?
 A victory the players thought they earned was, in fact, just given to them.

-Even pro-fudging [glos:gm] recognise this, and advise that you should never tell your players when you fudge.
+Even pro-fudging [abbr:gm "GMs"] recognise this, and advise that you should never tell your players when you fudge.

-On the other hand, if the [glo:gm] called for a roll which they weren't required to, and isn't happy with the all of the possible results, well, maybe they shouldn't have called for it.
+On the other hand, if the [abbr:gm] called for a roll which they weren't required to, and isn't happy with the all of the possible results, well, maybe they shouldn't have called for it.
 That's an understandable mistake, and certainly one I've made.